-Our Purpose is to "earnestly contend for the faith which was once delivered unto the saints,"

-and to "prove all things; hold fast that which is
+Our Purpose is to "earnestly contend for the faith which was once delivered unto the saints," and to "prove all things; hold fast that which is good."

-To · continue "speaking the truth in love," "en-deavoring to keep the unity of the spirit in the bond of peace"; "keeping the ordinances as deliv
+To continue "speaking the truth in love," "endeavoring to keep the unity of the spirit in the bond of peace"; "keeping the ordinances as delivered."

-"Thus saith the Lord, 'Stand ye in the ways, and see, and ask for the Old Paths, where is the good way, and walk therein, and ye shall find rest for your souls."
-(Jer.
-6;16) "And they that be of Thee shall build the old waste places: thou shalt raise up the foundations of many generations; and thou shalt be called, The Repairer of the Breach, The Restorer
+"Thus saith the Lord.
+'Stand ye in the ways, and see, and ask for the Old Paths, where is the good way, and walk therein, and ye shall find rest for your souls."
+(Jor.
+6;16) "And they that be of Thee shall build the old waste places: thou shalt raise up the foundations of many generations; and thou shalt be called.
+The Repairer of the Breach, The Restorer of Paths to Dwell in."
+(Isa.
+58:12).

-2921 Whittier Blvd., Los Angeles 23, California, December, 1945
+2921 Whittier Blvd., Los Angeles 23, California, December.
+1945